austinhuang0131/joinmatrix/guide.md

   This part does not cover cases where a homeserver uses its own authentication tools.
 In such cases, please consult your homeserver's instructions.
 </div>

-For simplicity, the guide is prepared in such a way that recommends registration on a PC browser, even though many servers allow you to do so from native PC/mobile apps.
+For simplicity, the guide is prepared in such a way that recommends registration on a desktop browser, even though many servers allow you to do so from native desktop/mobile apps.
 Regardless, once registered, you can use the account everywhere!

 1. If you're using our homeserver list which has provided you with a link to the homeserver's in-house Element client, then you may use that.
 Otherwise, use the official [Element Web client](https://app.element.io) to register.
 2. Click "Create Account".